 Gas-liquid interfaces.
-For a gas mixture in contact with a liquid mixture, two simplified rules dictate the vapor composition.
+For a gas mixture in contact with a liquid mixture, two simplified rules set the vapor composition (Fig. 11.9).
 When the liquid is rich in species i, the partial pressure of species i in the gas phase, $p_i$ , can be characterized approximately with Raoult's law, which says that where $p{\text{sat},i}$ is the saturation pressure of pure i at the interface temperature and $x_i$ is the mole fraction of i in the liquid.
 When the species i is dilute in the liquid, Henry's law applies.
-It says that
+It says that where H is a temperature-dependent constant available in data tabulations (see [11.12]).
+The literature reports H in a regrettable variety of units!